 The Victory Belles are a delightful vocal trio performing the music of the 1940s, serenading audiences at The National WWII Museum and across the globe.
 The music of the 1940s brought hope and joy to our GIs and those on the Home Front alike—and the Victory Belles keep that tradition alive in rich, three-part harmony.
 Their repertoire includes all the treasured gems of the WWII era plus patriotic classics including a musical salute to each branch of the US armed forces.

 March 23 – April 22

-Neil Simon's award-winning comedy Biloxi Blues centers on the experiences of a young army recruit, Eugene Morris Jerome, during World War II.
-At basic training in Biloxi, Mississippi, Eugene is determined to use his army experiences to help his writing career, and keeps detailed memoirs about his experiences.
-Eugene and his fellow soldiers-in-training suffer under a hard-nosed drill sergeant, attempt to stomach the terrible army food served up in the mess hall, and bond over an adventure to visit the local prostitute.
-Along the way, Eugene is forced to learn about authority, danger, sex, assimilation, bigotry, homosexuality, and love.
+Neil Simon's award-winning comedy Biloxi Blues is the story of a young Army recruit, Eugene Morris Jerome, during World War II.
+At basic training in Biloxi, Mississippi, Eugene is determined to use his Army experiences to help his writing career, and keeps detailed memoirs.
+Along the way, Eugene learns about authority, danger, sex, bigotry, homosexuality, and love.
 In the process, he discovers that life can be both ugly and tender.

 May 5 – June 25